book27426/book27426.github.io/README.md

 ### Database Programming Laboratory  : Commart Event Redemption Management System
 [Slide](https://www.canva.com/design/DAGVDMWG7lw/Fn3qbUUPdlrgzJ8QqYDSZw/edit)

 Used **PHP**, **CSS** and **SQL** to build Commart event redemption management system.
-I need to design database structure and do back-end.
-I found some problems in the database system, but the biggest mistake was the lack of SQL injection protection.
+The project involved designing the database structure as well as developing both the front-end and back-end.
+During development, I identified several issues in the database system, with the most critical being the lack of SQL injection protection.

 ### Database systems : Analysis and Design to Database Implementation